UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 Use "module spider" to find all possible modules and extensions.
 Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".
 ```

+## Conflicting modules

+Sometimes some tools cannot be run together, that is working when another module is loaded.
+Read about this in the page [Conflicting modules](modules_conflicts.md)